 The American pit bull terrier is a medium-sized furry friend weighing between 30 and 60 pounds.
 These muscular canine companions have tons of energy that needs to be met with plenty of exercise and engaging activities.

-They love an engaging game of fetch and are happy to gnaw on puzzle toys throughout the day.
+They love an engaging game of fetch and are happy to gnaw on puzzle toys (as well as their favorite dog food) throughout the day.
 You’ll find that pit bulls are total lovebugs that adore being around their humans, making them amazing cuddle companions (after they’ve had a full day of chasing after squirrels, of course.)

 These courageous dogs need plenty of socialization as they can be naturally wary of other furry friends.
 As long as these pups are getting the exercise and training they need to thrive, the American pit bull terrier certainly makes a lively and loving canine companion.